Whistle was discontinued Aug 2025, servers offline. Tractive is the default replacement — DOG 6 has 4G LTE in 150+ countries from $5/month.

 - Health features shifted from Whistle’s licking/scratching detection to Tractive’s heart rate and wellness monitoring

-What Happened to Whistle
+What Happened to Whistle?

 Whistle launched in 2012 and became one of the first successful GPS pet trackers in the US.
 Mars Petcare acquired the company in 2016.
 For nearly a decade, the Whistle GO Explore was the tracker that pet owners compared everything else against.
+Wirecutter’s best Bluetooth tracker guide provides additional context on this topic.

 Then in early 2025, Tractive announced it had bought the Whistle brand.
 By August 31, 2025, Whistle’s servers went dark.
-Every Whistle device stopped working.
-The app was pulled from stores.
-Former subscribers were offered a Tractive discount, but their existing hardware became unusable.

 The move was controversial.
 Many Whistle owners felt abandoned, especially those who had recently purchased devices or prepaid for multi-year subscriptions.
 But from Tractive’s perspective, maintaining two separate hardware platforms and cellular agreements didn’t make business sense.